arduino/docs-content/content/hardware/10.mega/boards/due/datasheet/datasheet.md

 ### Current Consumption

 <!---
-Current Consumption: This section contains information about the current compsunption of the product.
-This information is really useful but always tricky to get and can help users to understand the real estimated current compsumtion in different scenarios like sleeps modes.
+Current Consumption: This section contains information about the current consumption of the product.
+This information is really useful but always tricky to get and can help users understand the real estimated current consumption in different scenarios like sleep modes.
 -->

 | Parameter                                       | Symbol         | Min | Typ | Max | Unit |